Dioscorea villosa (wild yam)

 1 Gallon

-The wild yam vine grows best in full sun to produce flowers, or can survive in part shade without producing flowers.
-The yellow-green flowers will bloom in the late spring, and will vary in appearance depending on whether a male or female plant.
-(It will be unknown for these plants until they have matured, so you may wish to purchase a few to increase odds of cross-pollination.)
+Wild yam is an ornamental perennial vine, with dangling but nondescript flower clusters, interesting heart-shaped leaves, and distinctive (though nonedible) fruits.
+It grows best in full sun but can survive in part shade without producing flowers.
+Yellow-green flowers bloom in late spring, and will vary in appearance depending on whether the plant is male or female.
+(Plant sex cannot be determined until maturity, so you may wish to purchase a few to increase odds of cross-pollination.)
 Wild yam prefers medium moisture in soils that are well-drained, moist, or occasionally dry.
 This is a herbaceous vine, so it dies back to the ground in the winter and emerges in the spring.
 Grow plants on a trellis to help provide a seasonal visual screen.
+Although it was used historically in native American and other traditional medicines, there is little modern clinical research to support it being safe or effective in humans.
+Deer and other mammalian herbivores tend to avoid the foliage.

 Photo by Doug McGrady, Flickr